internationaltouch/internationaltouch.github.io/_position_description/coaching-commission/chair.md

 Other Requirements:

--   Experience in event management at a regional/national/international level within a sporting environment is highly desirable.
+-   Experience in Touch coach development at a National/High Performance level for a minimum of 3 years is highly desirable.
+-   Possession of Coaching Accreditation and a Coaching Presenters Certificate (relevant to Touch).

 ## Knowledge, Experience, Skills and Attributes

--   Knowledge of event management and demonstrated experience in leading and facilitating major regional/national/international events in a sporting environment.
--   Experience in developing, delivering and/or facilitating event management related courses, programs, seminars, and forums at a regional/national and/or international level.
+-   Extensive knowledge and demonstrated experience in developing, delivering and/or facilitating Touch coaching courses, programs, seminars, and forums at a national and/or international level.
+-   Proven ability in the development and delivery of Touch related coaching programs and initiatives which promote and implement continuous development and innovation.
 -   Proven strategic leadership and management skills in the delivery of outcomes consistent with strategic frameworks and business strategies.
--   Proven ability to lead and motivate teams and work collaboratively with other FIT Board and Commission members in a constructive, challenging and supportive manner.
+-   Proven ability to lead and motivate teams and work collaboratively with other Commission members in a constructive, challenging and supportive manner.
--   High level communication, negotiation and influencing skills with the ability to engage ad represent FIT effectively to members and a range of stakeholders, including NTA Event Managers, coaches, players and officials, at a national and international level.
+-   High level communication, negotiation and influencing skills with the ability to engage ad represent FIT effectively to members and a range of stakeholders, including coaches, players and officials, at a national and international level.
 -   Proven ability to prepare detailed and complex briefing papers and reports on behalf of the Sport Development Portfolio and the FIT Board.
 -   Proven ability to manage under pressure, meet deadlines, effectively manage stakeholder expectations, and to manage sensitive and complex activities objectively.
 -   Ability to be a critical and innovative thinker with strong analytical and problem solving skills.